 - 1. Making children feel involved and responsible for their school.
 We encourage the children to participate in their School Council. - 2.
 Rewarding good behaviour.
 We do this by celebrating good work and behaviour in Sharing and Pupil of the Week Assemblies.
-We also reward punctuality and helpfulness with certificates. - 3.
+We also reward punctuality and helpfulness with certificates or with Head Teacher Awards or Values Awards. - 3.
 By taking the concerns and needs of our children very seriously and acting quickly to stop any form of bullying or name-calling.